 When you purchase an iPhone, you’re not buying a piece of hardware, you’re buying an ecosystem and an innovative business model, all packaged together.

-You might not be realizing that as companies that create a lasting advantage also innovated their business model.
+You might not be realizing that companies that create a lasting advantage also innovated their business model.
 But when Apple is selling you an iPhone at a very high-profit margin, it’s using a reverse razor and blade business model strategy.

 Where the content you can download on iTunes and the countless number of Apps you can find on the Apple Store, is given to you either for free or for a low price and no friction.

 While its piece of hardware is getting sold to you at a high price, in this scenario, understanding how business models work is critical.

 Thus, I’m suggesting five books that helped me navigate in the topic by combining theory and practice.
 I’m not earning any affiliations from those books (you might notice there is no link to them).

 Those are books I believe you must read if you want to develop an un-understanding of the discipline, quickly.

 The Business Model Navigator